8 Best Renters Insurance Companies in Georgia of 2026

 But no matter what renters insurance company you pick, a renters insurance policy never covers flooding.

-If your city or suburb is prone to hurricanes, earthquakes, and floods, it’s usually recommended that you purchase separate endorsements for these disasters so your belongings are fully covered.
+If your city or suburb is prone to hurricanes, earthquakes, and floods, purchasing separate endorsements for these disasters is usually recommended so your belongings are fully covered.

-You’ll pay more, but you’ll be protected, especially if a natural disaster makes your rental uninhabitable.
+You’ll pay more, but be protected, especially if a natural disaster makes your rental uninhabitable.

 But Georgia does have natural disasters.
 They aren’t as frequent as in other states.